12 of the best kettles for your kitchen 2022

 We tested a representative sample of kettles and scored them on the following criteria:

 Good looks Kettles live on worktops, so the one you buy might come down to the one you like the look of, and whether it will fit in with the style of your kitchen.

 Quality Well-fitting lids, quality on switches and filters – we were looking for a kettle that felt like it would last.

 Speed While speed might not be the deciding factor when choosing a kettle, for most of us, the quicker, the better.
 We poured a litre of water into each of the kettles – enough for four mugs – and got the stopwatch out.

 Ease of use There’s no point having a beautiful kettle if it’s awkward to use.
 We looked for kettles that were simple to fill and pour, with a good grip and easy-to-read water levels.

 Value We awarded extra points for those kettles that were great value for money.

 How to clean a kettle

 It's the age-old question of kettle maintenance – how do you get rid of a build-up of limescale?
-We recommend using vinegar, which is a common household ingredient that works as a gentle acid to break down deposits inside of your kettle.
+We recommend using vinegar, which is a common household ingredient that works as a gentle acid to break down deposits inside your kettle.
 Add half a cup of neat white vinegar to a kettle filled with water and leave it to sit overnight – this should remove any surface scale.
-Try to do this regularly to avoid a heavy build-up that becomes impossible to remove.
+Try to do this regularly to avoid heavy build-up that becomes impossible to remove.

 Find more top kitchen kit by visiting our review section, plus share your kettle recommendations with us in the comments below.